 Due to shared walls with surrounding courtyard houses, a need arose to light the building from the top.
 Opportunities for ventilation were created in the form of light wells that run through the height of the structure.
 A series of skylights and voids bring in light and air, and expand the space vertically.

 The context is colorful and kitschy, with walls of blue, pink and yellow.
 The school respects the scale of the adjoining courtyard houses by creating a small entrance into the kindergarten, also in response to the scale of the younger students.
-The building is left unfinished in its exterior, with exposed concrete walls, that deliberately negate color.
+The building is left unfinished in its exterior and common interior spaces, with exposed concrete walls, that deliberately negate color and reduce the need for maintenance in the future.
 And yet, the color palette of the context is borrowed and reflected in the windows, doors and grilles.
 Reds, blues, yellows and greens create pops of color as accents in contrast with the gray of the concrete.
 The same colors reappear in subtle pastels in the classroom interiors.

 Each of the lowest and highest levels of the school has abutting streets.
 The varying levels allowed reduction in vertical circulation, by providing entrances from the street directly to the ground and first floors.

-A bright red central staircase winds its around a large atrium, all the way from the ground to the top floor, where the roofs on the school become a playground.
+A bright red central staircase cuts through a large atrium, all the way from the ground to the top floor, where the roofs on the school become a playground.
 The top level is left bare, enclosed only with permeable hollow block walls and trussed glass roof, and surrounded by different play areas.
 Older students can enter directly from this level, which has a more spacious scale.
 This bifurcation of entrances also allows division of the traffic entering the school, as well as segregation of students by age-group.
-A series of bridges lead from the wider section of the school to the narrow far end overlooking the road, where staff rooms and labs are located.
+A series of bridges lead from the wider section of the school to the narrow far end overlooking the road, a quite zone where staff rooms and labs are located.

 PROJECT INITIATED AND FUNDED BY MOHAMMADIA EDUCATIONAL TRUST AND #MAKEPROGRESSPOSSIBLE